stroxler/music-notes/maj7b5-chords.md

   it "resolves" the main melody to the minor root and goes to bIIma at the same time.
 The sound is *really* cool and maybe a good starting point.
+- "Speak No Evil" is another Wayne Shorter tune that leans into this even more if anything, it spends extended time in a vamp between a minor root and neapolitan major.
+  - It also vamps between a VII7b5 and a minor chord; while this is technically not an example of maj7b5, it's worth noting that in the case of the VII the chords are altually verys similar: since it's an inversion, playing a dominant 7 is really just like playing a natural 9 rather than a flat 9 on the underlying V chord.
+  - And at one point it also pulls a change that runs across the IIIm of a minor key... this is relevant since "Oh Gatinho" has a similar change - Jono suggests the best way to think of this is as a borrow from the relative major.
 - "Beatrice" uses it in both directions in minor *and* major and the sound is pretty clear cut as in Deluge because it just goes up and back down again